Devotion has traditionally been related to dualistic teachings.

 Christ.

-It is the spontaneous Bodhisattva desire to embrace
+It is the spontaneous Bodhisattva desire to embrace every

 It is not an idea or ideal, it is a fire.